Small caps star in Europe as macro woes hit big firms

 “Crucially, in terms of stock picking we feel that we can add more value by looking at small and mid-caps that are immature and changing quickly rather than large caps that are mature and changing slowly,” Plackett said.

-Savvy - or lucky - stock pickers could have doubled their money this year by investing in, for example, Ophir Energy (OPHR.L), which has found gas in Tanzania, or Cable & Wireless, whose takeover by Vodafone (VOD.L) has been approved by EU regulators.
+Savvy - or lucky - stock pickers could have doubled their money this year by investing in, for example, Ophir Energy , which has found gas in Tanzania, or Cable & Wireless, whose takeover by Vodafone has been approved by EU regulators.

 Merger and acquisition prospects are a major potential driver of returns for the smaller companies, and with firms sitting on large piles of cash, activity - which has been muted by the financial crisis - is expected to pick up.